scipy-conference/scipy_proceedings/papers/chris_beaumont/chris_beaumont.rst

 Glue builds upon the ideas developed in these programs in a few key ways.
 The majority of these linked-view environments focus on the exploration of a single catalog.
 Glue generalizes this approach in two directions.
-First, Glue is designed to handle several files at a time.
+First, Glue is designed to handle several files at a time, and to visually explore the connections between these files.
 Second, Glue handles non-tabular data like images -- this is critical for applications in astronomy, medical imaging, and Geographic Information Systems.

-More generally, Glue is designed around the philosophy that datasets and their interrelationships are becoming increasingly nuanced.
-Glue aims to accommodate these nuances by providing a modular and customizable platform for data exploration.
+The landscape of data is evolving rapidly, and driving revolutions both within and beyond science.
+The phenomenon of "big data" is one of the most public facets of this revolution.
+Rapidly growing volumes of data present new engineering challenges for analysis, as well as new opportunities for data-driven decision making.
+Glue tackles a different but equally important facet of the data revolution, which we call "wide data".
+Data are becoming increasingly inter-related, and the ability to tease out these connections will enable new discoveries.
+Glue is a platform for visually and flexibly exploring these relationships.

 References